 5. I don’t need private health insurance because I am healthy

-One reason is that health insurance simply tends to cost less the younger and healthier you are.
-However, the main reason is that the majority of health insurance policies only cover illnesses and conditions that emerge after you get the policy out.
-So, if you develop a medical problem or suffer an accident, you will already have taken precautions to cover the cost.
+That’s because health insurance simply tends to cost less the healthier you are.
+However, the main reason is that the majority of health insurance policies only cover illnesses and conditions that emerge after you’ve taken the policy out, so you won’t be protected if you need treatment for a pre-existing condition.
 We can’t predict when problems with our health will arise, but knowing you have a policy in place and being aware of what precisely it covers can hugely reduce the stress that comes with sudden medical issues.

 Our article Do I need private health insurance? goes into more detail on health insurance and some of the reasons why you might consider taking out a policy.

-6. I can’t get private health insurance because of my medical condition
+6. I can’t get private health insurance because of my medical conditions

-Some people assume that they can’t get private health insurance because of a health issue they already have.
+Some people assume that they can’t get private health insurance because of a medical issue they already have.

-What you must take into account is that any pre-existing or chronic health problems you have when you take the policy out will usually not be covered by your insurance.
-However, some policies will start covering the cost of treatment for a chronic health problem if you go a long time without experiencing any symptoms, or might cover treatment for an acute episode from a longer-term issue.
-You should carefully check what is covered by any policy that you are contemplating and see what the provider’s approach to long-term conditions is.
+All it does mean is that any pre-existing or chronic health problems you have when you take the policy out will not usually be covered by your insurance.
+However, some policies will start covering the cost of treatment for a health problem, provided you’ve gone a long time without experiencing any symptoms, or might cover treatment for an acute episode from a longer-term issue.
+You should carefully check the small print of any policy that you are considering buying and review the provider’s approach to long-term conditions if in doubt.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.